ethanurl/MidtownMall/README.md

 Commit 2: I added the buy method and worked on adding a couple things for the next scene.
 Added bank account system.
 gonna stop 4 now
+Commit 3: I finished all the rooms
+Fixed buy method
+Added all the pngs to different signs everything is working

+Scenes "Navi" "Front Entrance" "Furniture Store" "Clothes Store" and "Food Court" are the AdventureScene Scenes

+Intro and Outro are not using adventure scene

+I added the buy method and the bankaccount to the adventure engine.

+Front Entrance, Furniture Store, Clothes Store, Food Court, and Navi are 5 locations

+These scenes almost all have 2+ interactive objects

+Every object has pointerover message.
+Every object has pointerdown effect.

+Money in "Front Entrance" is animated.